RamanPndy/PracticePrograms/concepts/machinelearning/notes/LinearRegression.md

 </li>
 </ul>
 <hr>
 <p>Suppose you need to build a model on a data set which contains 2 categorical variables with 2 and 4 levels respectively.
-How many dummy variables should you create for model building?>
+How many dummy variables should you create for model building?</p><br>
-<b>Ans:</b><p>Since n-1 dummy variables can be used to describe a variable with n levels, you will get 1 dummy variable for the variable with two levels, and 3 dummy variables for the variable with 4 levels.</p>
+<b>Ans:</b>Since n-1 dummy variables can be used to describe a variable with n levels, you will get 1 dummy variable for the variable with two levels, and 3 dummy variables for the variable with 4 levels.
 <hr>
 <p>If one of the feature variables say, A is being explained well by some of the other feature variables, this would mean that the variable A has:</p>
 <b>Ans:</b>A high VIF<br>